Società Filarmonica Maria Mater Gratiæ: Early Stages

-In 1898, the club's president was changed to Mr. Giuseppe Pace Spadaro, whilst in 1903, Maestro Pacifico Scicluna was establish as the new bandmaster, after the band had been conducted for several years by the founding bandmaster Mro.
+In 1898, the club's president was changed to Mr. Giuseppe Pace Spadaro, whilst in 1903, Maestro Pacifico Scicluna was established as the new bandmaster, after the band had been conducted for several years by the founding bandmaster Mro.
 Gius.
 Micallef, by Mro Carmelo Abela Scolaro, Mro.
 Bernardo Costa and Spiridione Zammit.
 The new bandmaster Scicluna earned a huge reputation with the club's members, and his name was well kept and adored, as he managed to work with the club for twenty nine years, yet not consecutive.

 In 1908, Maestro Lorenzo Gonzi had the honor to be the club's bandmaster.
 In that same year, he composed a hymn for Our Lady of Graces, which was accompanied by a choir of children.

 In 1916, Mr. Giuseppe Calleja was elected as president of the club.
 During this time (between 1912 and 1917), Żabbar was once again with one band club as financial troubles crippled the St. Michael's Band Club forcing it to close its door for over 5 years.
 During this period several objects belonging to St. Michael's club were kept safely at the Maria Mater Gratiae band club so that they will not be lost or sold.
 President Giuseppe Calleja kept the same role throughout the turbulent years of the First World War and even through the early 1920s, then followed by President Giovanni Corrado and Prof. Giuseppe Ellul.
 It was in that period of time, when the band invested in a new official uniform after the uniform used since 1904 had to be changed.

 In 1924, a statue dedicated to a representation of the Island of Malta, was sculpted by Guzeppi Caruana.
 In the annual feast of 1927, the statue was processionally carried through the streets of Żabbar during the Friday March celebration.
 This statue was placed on a column which was erected in the square of Sanctuary Street.
 In that same year, Maestro Lorenzo Gonzi composed another hymn, this time dedicated to the new statue.
 The hymn was named "Malta u Wliedha" (Malta and its sons).
 This tradition is still celebrated today.